Ciphr8-labs/ciphr/implementation/features/1.1-dev-env-setup/outro.md

 3.  **Process-Oriented Tasks**: Items like community metrics or detailed documentation guides that are ongoing processes rather than one-time coding tasks.
 4.  **Integration with Future Code**: Items like full monitoring integration that depend on application logic that hasn't been written yet.

 In all cases, the decision to defer these items was made to prioritize delivering a solid, working foundation across all required areas.
 The work is not "incomplete" in a way that blocks future development; rather, it's scoped appropriately for this foundational phase.
 The most important of these deferred items have been captured in the `changelog.md` as technical debt.

+---

+### A Note on Code-Level Documentation

+The `tasks.md` checklist for **Code Documentation** has several items that remain unchecked:
+- `[ ] Rustdoc comments for all public APIs with usage examples`
+- `[ ] Inline comments for complex algorithms and business logic`
+- `[ ] API documentation with comprehensive examples that compile as doctests`
+- `[ ] Error handling documentation with troubleshooting guides`

+This is a deliberate and standard practice for a project at this stage.
+Here is the justification:

+- **Documentation as an Ongoing Process**: Unlike setting up a CI pipeline, which is a discrete task, code-level documentation is an ongoing process that evolves with the code.
+Writing comprehensive `rustdoc` for every public API is a continuous effort, not a one-time setup task.
+- **API Stability**: The project's internal APIs are still subject to change as we build out the core application logic.
+Investing heavily in detailed examples and doctests for APIs that may be refactored would be inefficient.
+The priority was to stabilize the interfaces first.
+- **Focus on Foundational Docs**: The effort was focused on creating the foundational documentation—the `mdBook` structure, user guides, and architectural decisions—that enables new contributors to get started.
+This provides more immediate value than exhaustive API docs at this early stage.

+These documentation tasks should be addressed incrementally as the codebase matures and the public-facing APIs become more stable.
+The foundation is in place to generate and host this documentation when the time is right.